brucefan1983/CUDA-Programming/src/01-introduction/text.md

 GPUs older than Pascal will become deprecated soon.
 We will focus on GPUs no older than Pascal.

 The computate capability of a GPU is not directly related to its performance.
-The following table lists the major metrics regarding the performance for a few selected GPUs.
+The following table lists the major metrics regarding performance for a few selected GPUs.

 | GPU  | compute capability |  memory capacity  |  memory bandwidth  |  double-precision peak FLOPs | single-precision peak FLOPs |
 |:------------|:---------------|:--------------|:-----------------|:------------|:------------------|